rhythmcache/pravaha/docs/c.md

 ### Panic fallback behaviour

 If an internal panic occurs, it is caught at the FFI boundary and converted to an error rather than unwinding into C (which would be undefined behaviour).
 In that case:

 - Functions returning pointers return `NULL`
-- `pravaha_read` returns `-1`
+- `pravaha_read` and `pravaha_read_at` return `-1`
 - All other functions return `PRAVAHA_PANIC`

 In all cases `pravaha_last_error()` is set to a descriptive message.
 If you encounter `PRAVAHA_PANIC` please report it as a bug.

 ---